 For help click here.
 On this website in particular, you can also access results analysis via the 'Analysis' button above the ranking list.

-and their team on winning the
+on winning the

 Congratulations on the EBU rank promotion to: